-These are page loads, clicks, or tracked events that have been assigned a name in Evergage with a process called action mapping.
+These are page loads, clicks, or tracked events that have been assigned a name in Interaction Studio with a process called action mapping.
 You can use actions to create rules for easier campaign targeting, segment a group, and gather aggregate statistics.

 This includes information on pages visited, number and frequency of visits, and page-level of engagement based on mouse movement, scrolling, inactivity and time spent.

 ADMC offers options for additional configurability so you can address very specific or complex requirements by creating a query into Interaction Studio to return a specific set of products.
 ADMC should only be used by experienced developers.